rvivek/rvivek.github.io/_posts/2024-02-23-Leadership.md

 # {{ page.title }}

-Based on what I have studied, interacted and worked with, here’s a distillation of traits I have admired about great leaders, in no particular order.
+Here’s a distillation of traits I have admired about great leaders I have studied, worked or interacted with, in no particular order.
 I intend this to be an evolving list.

 * Leaders maintain a high talent density.
 They hold a high bar during recruiting and aggressively let go of low performers.
 They are willing to live with the pain of an empty seat over a mediocre hire